Sphereon-SDK/blockchain-proof-sdk/csharp-net45/docs/AllApi.md

             var apiInstance = new AllApi();
-            var chainId = chainId_example;  // string | The chain where the content was registered var existence = new ContentRequest(); // ContentRequest | Verify content using the current existence settings
+            var chainId = chainId_example;  // string | The chain where the content was registered var existence = new ContentRequest(); // ContentRequest | Verify content using the current entity settings

             try
             {